Watcher installation ways

 Flussonic Watcher is available in two editions:

-If your project is small (less than 500 IP cameras) and you don't need a cluster of streaming servers, just install Watcher on a single server.
-In single-server mode, all cameras are connected to a single server where Flussonic Watcher, Flussonic Media Server and the database are installed, the web interfaces works, streams are ingested, and the archive is written.
+In Single mode, all cameras are connected to a single server where Flussonic Watcher, Flussonic Media Server and the database are installed, the web interface works, streams are ingested, and the archive is written.

-The managing server (endpoint).
+One managing server (endpoint).
 It has the web interface to Watcher, Flussonic Media Server, the business logic, and the PostgreSQL database engine.
-Watcher works the managing server only.
+Watcher is installed on the managing server only.

-All servers must have public IP addresses and the same cluster key (see ).
+All servers must have public IP addresses and the same cluster key (which is specified in Watcher settings).
 In addition, the host name of the management server must resolve to the IP address.